New Theme House Application Process

 After reviewing the applications, Residence Life will invite select groups to participate in a group interview/presentation.

 Groups will be asked to prepare a 15-20 minute presentation that addresses the application questions (see above) and makes a convincing case for this group to become a theme house, mainly why the group needs a residential space.
 Specific attention will be given to the group's clarity of purpose, programming plan details, and intended connection to the Gettysburg campus community.

-The House Leader(s), House Mentor, and two-thirds of the group must be present.
+The House Leader, House Mentor, and two-thirds of the group must be present.
 Group members with academic and co-curricular commitments (classes, rehearsals, practices) are exempt from the interview.

 Where should I direct questions?

 (send to prospective House Mentor)

 (send to each applicant's student staff member (RA/CA/CL))

 All components are due Friday, February 6 at 5:00 PM.